ZackJorquera/petsc-rs/CONTRIBUTING.md

 ### The `wrap_simple_petsc_member_funcs!` macro

-A lot of the wrappers that need to be created for many of the PETSc functions are very boilerplate, so I create a macro to try and do a lot of the more tedious stuff for us.
+A lot of the wrappers that need to be created for many of the PETSc functions are very boilerplate, so I created a macro to try and do a lot of the more tedious stuff for us.
 I think I did a good job explaining how to use it in its doc-string, so I won't mention that here.

 ## What still needs to be done